 Interest income is taxable, but there's an annual exemption: R23,800 (under 65) or R34,500 (65+).
 Interest above this is added to your taxable income and taxed at your marginal rate.

 Fixed deposits offer guaranteed returns at higher rates than savings accounts.
-You lock your money for a set period in exchange for better interest rates.
+Lock your money for a set period and earn more interest.
+Compare SA bank rates above.

 Interest rate fixed for the entire term